HSchimkowski/ipamv6/README.md

 On the client-side you only need a modern webbrowser with activated Javascript and HTML5 support.

 The Installation is also very simple.
-In a few steps you can just unzip the Script to your webservers directory, create a MySQL database and enter your database credentials to the file: "config.php" - like millions of other web-sever based scripts.
+In a few steps you can just unzip the Script to your webservers directory, create a MySQL database and enter your database credentials to the file: "config.php" - like millions of other webserver based scripts.